On Laplacian eigenvalue equation with constant Neumann boundary data: The equation on balls and proof of Theorem

 \section{The equation \eqref{cequation} on balls and proof of Theorem \ref{zheng1}}

 In this section, we will prove the two conclusions in Theorem \ref{zheng1}.

-Even though \eqref{quyu0} is true for any Lipschitz domain, we would like to first prove \eqref{quyu0} and \eqref{ballcase} together for ball domains, since both of the proof uses properties of Bessel functions.
+Even though \eqref{quyu0} is true for any Lipschitz domain, we would like to first prove \eqref{quyu0} and \eqref{ballcase} together for ball domains, since both of the proofs use properties of Bessel functions.
 We first recall that Bessel function of first kind of order $s$ is denoted as $J_s(z)$.
 The following three formulas are well known, see for example \cite{K02}.

 and